melissa0191/-Gourmet-Guidebook--project/README.md

 ## Phase and Cohort: Flask Phase 5 SE111323

-## App description:Recipe Manager is a web application designed to help users manage their recipes.
+## App description:Gourmet Guidebook is a web application designed to help users manage their recipes.

 ## CRUD User Story